-As of December 31, 2019, we had ten full-time employees.
-Our focus on the development of nomacopan requires us to optimize cash utilization and to manage and operate our business in a highly efficient manner.
-We cannot assure you that we will be able to hire and/or retain adequate staffing levels to develop nomacopan or run our operations and/or to accomplish all of the objectives that we otherwise would seek to accomplish.
+As of December 31, 2017, we had seventeen full-time employees and one full-time equivalent consultant.
+Our focus on the development of Coversin requires us to optimize cash utilization and to manage and operate our business in a highly efficient manner.
+We cannot assure you that we will be able to hire and/or retain adequate staffing levels to develop Coversin or run our operations and/or to accomplish all of the objectives that we otherwise would seek to accomplish.